gvwilson/thirdbit/src/fiction/cloudherd/index.md

 back into their box.

 *Crack!*
-She jumped at the sharp sound of thunder somewhere nearby, then stomped her foot, angry at herself, the rain,
+She jumped at the sharp sound of thunder nearby, then stomped her foot, angry at herself, the rain,